The Feminine Playbook: Art of Power

 Archetypal Matches

-Romance is often framed as a game of choice—are you the heartbreaker or the heartbroken?
+Romance is often framed as a game of choice— are you the heartbreaker or the heartbroken?
 The chased or the chaser?
-The truth is, power in love doesn’t belong to those who pick a single role and stick to it.
-It belongs to those who become what the moment requires.
+Sometimes, power belongs to those who become what the moment requires.

 1— The Enchantress

-Appearing when faced with The Player—the man who loves the chase but fears the catch– the only way to win against him is to make sure he never truly has her.
-The ultimate fantasy, always just out of reach.
+Appearing when faced with The Player— the man who loves the chase but fears the catch— the only way to win against him is to make sure he never truly has her.
 She feeds his desire for Cat and Mouse without fully satisfying it.

 She doesn’t try to make him stay.
-Lets him think he’s free to go at any moment.
-In doing so, she becomes the only one who doesn’t ask for anything—the one he can’t shake.
+In doing so, she becomes the only one who doesn’t ask for anything—- the one he can’t shake.

 — But she cannot need him.
 The moment she does, she loses.
 She must be as unattainable as he is.

-The moment he knows she’s his, the spell is broken.
-He doesn’t want a sure thing—he wants the chase.
+He doesn’t want a sure thing, he wants the chase.
 If she gives in too soon, she becomes just another conquest.

 The Player will never commit out of pressure or obligation.
 To make him believe he is the one choosing, claiming her– he will not feel forced to commit, but lucky to.